google/security-research/kernelctf/style_guide.md

 ## ROP chains

-We prefer collecting target related details like symbol, ROP gadget and stack pivot offsets and structure sizes as `#define`s at the top of the file with describing names.
+We prefer collecting target related details like symbol, ROP gadget and stack pivot offsets and structure sizes as `#define`s at the top of the file with descriptive names.

 The exact kernel symbols names should be used which could be found in the kernel.